LarrySimingDeng/larrysimingdeng.github.io/index.md

 Here is **Siming Deng (Larry Deng)**.<br>

-I am a graduate student in the [Department of Statistical Science](https://stat.duke.edu/) at **Duke University**.<!-- advised by [Prof. XXX](放教授web，http开头), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).--> Prior to joining Duke, I gained valuable research experiences as a Research Assistant at Shenzhen University under the supervision of [Dr. Jun Zhang](https://www.researchgate.net/profile/Jun_Zhang93).
+I am a graduate student in the [Department of Electrical and Systems Engineering (ESE)](https://www.ese.upenn.edu/) at the [Penn Engineering](https://www.seas.upenn.edu/) of the University of Pennsylvania..<!-- advised by [Prof. XXX](放教授web，http开头), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).--> Prior to joining Penn, I gained valuable research experiences as a Research Assistant at Shenzhen University under the supervision of [Dr. Jun Zhang](https://www.researchgate.net/profile/Jun_Zhang93).
 My work focused on **Nonparametric Statistics**, **Distortion Measurement Error Models**, and **Large Sample Theory**.
 I developed and analyzed advanced statistical methods, conducted large-scale simulations using R, and applied these techniques to real-world datasets, resulting in four SCI publications.<br>

 At [the Big Data Institute](https://bdsc.szu.edu.cn/), supervised by Distinguished Professor [Joshua Zhexue Huang](https://dblp.org/pid/h/JoshuaZhexueHuang.html), I carried out optimizations on data processing and clustering algorithms by leveraging distributed approximate computing techniques.
 At the Bank of China, I was involved in the deployment and fine tuning of large language models.
 I also utilized the Vue.js framework for front - end development.<br>